akopich/spark-gp/README.md

 # spark-gp
-Gaussian Process Regression on Apache Spark
+Gaussian Process Regression and Classification on Apache Spark WIP
-WIP

 The thing works in linear time.